top of page

 Seager's mention of the maid, brings up one big advantage roomers at the Club enjoyed, both then and now.
 Once a week, a maid changes the bed sheets, dusts, and vacuums the rooms.
 Until recently, the maid also made beds every day.

 Bob Galbraith also remembers a friend of Ted Roethke's, another man from the English department who lived at the Club.
 "There was a guy by the name of Stephen Bladanza.
 He had worked at Columbia and had commuted from New Jersey.
 This demanding work made him skin and bones.
 He went to New York one time and brought back some barbells and would show them to everybody and tell them how he was going to work out and build some muscles.
-If he did work out, it didn't help him a great deal
+If he did work out, it didn't help him a great deal.

 "Baldanza worked with Intelligence in World War Il and went to Ethiopia.
 He brought back a student — a dentist — who learned to make false teeth — they didn't have them in Ethiopia.
 It's in the Saturday Evening Post. " Indeed, it was; in the June 18, 1960, issue, an article called "The Secret of Dr. Harry" told the story.
 "Dr. Harry" was the Ethiopian student.